Alam1386/Form/README.md

 ## How to use it:

-- Please download or clone the repository
-- In the App dirctory, run this command (npm install)
+- Download the code and run the index.html file in your browser.

 ## Developed by:

 Alam Talash
 https://alamtalash.com

-#### Date: July 24, 2020
+#### Date: Feb 13, 2021, Burnaby, Ca